neelsmith/LATN102-05-S21/docs/assignments/ch30a/index.md

 # Hyginus, chapter 30, section 1

-Title to the whole chapter:

-*HERCULIS ATHLA DUODECIM AB EURYSTHEO IMPERATA*
+Title to all of chapter 30:  **HERCULIS ATHLA DUODECIM AB EURYSTHEO IMPERATA**

 | | |
 | --- | --- |